-Stan Laurel was born in Ulverston, Cumbria on 16th June 1890 at his grand parents’ house at 3 Argyle Street.
+Stan Laurel was born in Ulverston, Cumbria on 16th June 1890 at his grandparents’ house at 3 Argyle Street in the town.

-The property is still there to this day and proudly displays a plaque at the front stating the fact that Stan was born there.
+The property he was born in is still there to this day and proudly displays a plaque at the front stating the fact that Stan was born there.

 In April 2021, the property was put up for sale by the owner.

-Furthermore, the family would like to property to be bought by a fan of the comedy legend.
+Furthermore, the family would like the property to be bought by a fan of the comedy legend.

 Visitors travel from around the world to see the three-bedroom terraced property, including two visits from Stan’s daughter, Lois, from America.

-Stan died in in 1965 aged 74 and his ashes interred at Los Angeles cemetery.
+Stan died in 1965 aged 74 and his ashes were interred at Los Angeles cemetery.